Red Hen Publications

 Or maybe she deliberately wants us to do the heavy lifting ourselves.
 I can live with that.

-But in any case we’ve got some problems here.
+But in any case we’ve got some issues here.
 At least three major ones as far as I can make out.

 First: there is the question of just what happened to Ariana.